 Her political interest started as a local parish councillor in Almondsbury, near Bristol.
 She studied classics at Balliol College, Oxford and her interests include surfing, surf-life-saving, writing, art, Bob Dylan, running and swimming.
 She used to swim competitively, representing City of Bristol, and made the age-group national finals in 200m and 100m backstroke.
 She also enjoys boxing training.

-Charlotte holds several positions in her work in Parliament, which she connects with her local work in Bristol.
-Charlotte is:
+Charlotte has held several positions in her work in Parliament, which she connects with her local work in Bristol.
+These include: